 AJ grew up in Sydney as a member of the Sydney Children’s Choir and Gondwana Voices.
 She has toured nationally as well as across the USA, Canada, China and New Zealand, performed at events such as World Youth Day, APEC, and the ISME conference, sung under conductors such as Michael Tilson Thomas and Zubin Meta, and has recorded for a number of Australian film soundtracks, including as a soloist for PJ Hogan’s Mental and Baz Luhrman’s Australia.
 In 2012, both her vocal performances and choral composition were nominated for Encore.
 Since relocating to Canberra, AJ has conducted multiple high-achieving community choirs and performed as a member of Gondwana Chorale, Clarion, and The Australian Voices.

-Canberra-born, but not entirely bred, Cody returned to Canberra in 2008 to pursue Computer Science at ANU, and is now midway through a PhD.
-Upon his return to Canberra, Cody joined SCUNA and has since sung with many local groups, becoming well known in the Canberra choral community.
+Canberra-born, but not entirely bred, Cody returned to Canberra in 2008 to pursue Computer Science at ANU, a field in which he is an active researcher and teacher.
+Cody is well known in the Canberra choral community, having appeared with many groups as both as chorister and a soloist.

-In addition to Luminescence, he currently sings with the Oriana Chorale and is president of the Kompactus Youth Choir.
-Cody has toured internationally with Gondwana Chorale and in 2014 was selected as a Sprogis-Wood-Smith Young Artist for the Canberra International Music festival, performing with the Song Company in several choral concerts.
+In addition to being a founding member of Luminescence, he is currently the president of the Kompactus Youth Choir and has been since 2011.
+Cody has toured internationally with the Gondwana Chorale to both Europe and the United States.
+In 2014 he was a Sprogis-Wood-Smith Young Artist for the Canberra International Music Festival, performing with the Song Company in several choral concerts.

 Chloe is a keen young musician who has devoted her youth to the studies of voice and violin and has excelled at both, achieving high distinction for her AMEB eighth grade studies.